Benjamin-Hughes/bank_tech_test/README.md

 - Account: Stores the balance and is responsible for manipulating the balance and displaying the account history

+transaction_history will store

+{
+  date {
+    transaction type
+    amount
+    balance
+  }
+}

 - Customer: Stores a name and an account associated with it

+- Transaction: Provides the transaction object used to record customer transactions

+- BalancePrinter: Will format account information passed to if appropriately and display it